Basic Usage

 Examples of map projections rendered with shapeViewer

 This menu gives you some control on how the shape is being renderd.
-Several photometric models are available to calculate the reflectance F of the surface:
+A few simple photometric models are available in v4 to calculate the reflectance F of the surface:

 LAMBERT: F = u0